MustLearnMore/myappsample/gitAndGitHub.md

                                             remote repos can be done with the prior command of *git remote*.

+* git push -u [name] master =   Tells Git to push the master branch to the provided repo.
+E.g. *git push -u origin master* will push the master branch to the remote repo called 'origin'.

 #Adding credentials

 * git config --global user.name 'mustLearnMore'